Hippopotamus Facts, Hippo Sweat, and a Natural Sunscreen

 Hippos are classified as herbivores, or plant eaters.
 Some interesting observations are coming to light, however.
-Researchers have observed hippos eating the dead bodies of baby elephants, impala and even other hippos.
+Researchers have observed hippos eating the dead bodies of baby elephants, impala, and even other hippopotamuses.
 Hippos are thought to be scavengers rather than predators.
-The amount of meat that hippos eat and the frequency of their cannibalism are unknown.
+The amount of meat that they eat and the frequency of their cannibalism are unknown.

 How Hippos Avoid the Heat

 Hippos don’t have sweat glands, despite the use of the term "hippo sweat."
 They spend much of their day in water or wallowing in mud to escape the hot African sun.
 They move on to the banks of a river or lake only if the temperature is low enough.

-The eyes, ears and nostrils of hippos are located high on their heads.
+The eyes, ears, and nostrils of hippopotamuses are located high on their heads.
 This enables them to breathe and observe their environment while staying partially submerged in water.

 When the temperature falls at dusk, the animals become active.
 The main component of their diet is grass.
 They spend up to six hours feeding during the night and may travel as far as six miles looking for food.
-Although hippos spend a lot of time in water, they eat few if any aquatic plants.
+Although the animals spend a lot of time in water, they eat few if any aquatic plants.

 Skin Secretion and Sunscreen

 Hippo skin is virtually hairless and would soon burn when exposed to intense sunlight if it was unprotected.
 The skin secretes an oily liquid that acts as a sunscreen.
 The secretion is colourless to begin with but quickly turns red.
 Early observers referred to the liquid as "blood sweat", but we know today that it doesn't contain blood.

 Two pigments have been found in the skin secretion of the hippopotamus—hipposudoric acid, which is red, and norhipposudoric acid, which is orange.
 Hipposudoric acid has been found to be strongly antibacterial, even at low concentrations.
 The skin secretion absorbs ultraviolet radiation and also contains crystalline structures that scatter light.
 The hippo's antibiotic sunscreen is intriguing to scientists, who would like to replicate the sunscreen, or at least some of its components, for humans to use.